Pes anserine bursitis causes pain on the inner side of the knee, approximately 2-3cms below the knee joint.

 Pain from pes anserine bursitis often limits movement so the knee gradually loses strength and range of movement.
 Stiffness and weakness develop which can then make it more painful to move.

 Symptoms may develop suddenly if there has been a direct blow to the knee, but it is worth considering other possibilities such as an MCL sprain if the pain develops suddenly.

-Most cases of pes anserine bursitis are self-limiting.
-There are a number of things you can help to reduce the pain and inflammation and the main aim is to reduce the pressure on the bursa so the healing process can kick in.
-Treatment should address both the symptoms of the problem (e.g. pain and inflammation) as well as the underlying causes (e.g. muscle tightness or weakness).
+Most cases of knee bursitis are self-limiting and the same is true for pes anserine bursitis.
+There are a number of things you can help to reduce the pain and inflammation and the main aim is to reduce the pressure on the pes anserine bursa so the healing process can kick in.

-Avoid activities that cause pain.
-This may mean modifying your activities or indeed stopping some altogether to allow the swelling to settle.
+With knee bursitis it is really important to avoid activities that cause pain.
+This may mean modifying your activities or indeed stopping some altogether to allow the swelling to settle down.

-Anti-inflammatories such as ibuprofen and painkillers such as paracetamol can help to reduce the pain and inflammation.
+Anti-inflammatories such as ibuprofen/Advil and painkillers such as paracetamol/acetaminophen can help to reduce pain and inflammation with knee bursitis.
 Always check with your doctor before taking any medication.

 As the pain settles, you can slowly start returning to your normal activities but take care not to push things too much too quickly.
 Start with non-weight bearing exercises such as cycling or swimming.
 If you want to return to running, start with short distances alternating between running and walking, gradually building up.
 A good rule to follow is the 10% rule where you increase your training by a maximum of 10% a week, be that distance or time.

 Remember, you won’t always notice pain when you are doing an activity, often the pain will come on later that day or the next, so allow yourself adequate rest.
 If at any point you start noticing the pain again, that is your bodies way of telling you you are overdoing it, so cut back your training until it is pain-free.